m-edal/normet/docs/autodew.rst

 .. function:: split_into_sets(df, split_method, fraction, seed)

-    Splits the DataFrame into training and testing sets.
+    Splits the DataFrame into training and testing sets based on the specified split method.

     :param df: Input DataFrame containing the dataset.
-    :type df: pd.DataFrame
+    :type df: pandas.DataFrame
-    :param split_method: Method for splitting data ('random' or 'time_series').
+    :param split_method: Method for splitting data ('random', 'ts', 'season', 'month').
     :type split_method: str
-    :param fraction: Fraction of the dataset to be used for training.
+    :param fraction: Fraction of the dataset to be used for training (for 'random', 'ts', 'season') or fraction of each month to be used for training (for 'month').
     :type fraction: float
     :param seed: Seed for random operations.
     :type seed: int

     :returns: DataFrame with a 'set' column indicating the training or testing set.
-    :rtype: pd.DataFrame
+    :rtype: pandas.DataFrame

-    **Details:**

-    - Random Split: If `split_method` is 'random', the DataFrame is split randomly into training and testing sets based on the `fraction` parameter.
-    - Time Series Split: If `split_method` is 'time_series', the DataFrame is split sequentially where the first `fraction` proportion is used for training.
-    - 'set' Column Addition: A new column 'set' is added to indicate whether each row belongs to the 'training' or 'testing' set.
-    - Sorting: The resulting DataFrame is sorted by 'date' to maintain chronological order after splitting.

     **Example Usage:**

     .. code-block:: python

+        >>> import pandas as pd
+        >>> from some_module import split_into_sets
+        >>> data = {
+        ...     'date': pd.date_range(start='2020-01-01', periods=365),
+        ...     'value': range(365)
+        ... }
-        df = pd.read_csv('data.csv')
+        >>> df = pd.DataFrame(data)
-        df_split = split_into_sets(df, split_method='random', fraction=0.8, seed=42)
+        >>> df_split = split_into_sets(df, split_method='season', fraction=0.8, seed=12345)

-        print(df_split.head())
+    **Notes:**

+    - Depending on the `split_method`:
+        - 'random': Randomly splits the data into training and testing sets.
+        - 'ts': Splits the data based on a fraction of the total length.
+        - 'season': Splits the data into seasonal sets based on the month of the year.
+        - 'month': Splits the data into monthly sets.
+    - Each resulting DataFrame will have a 'set' column indicating whether the row belongs to the 'training' or 'testing' set.

-.. function:: train_model(df, value, variables, model_config=None, seed=7654321)
+.. function:: train_model(df, value='value', variables=None, model_config=None, seed=7654321, verbose=True)

     Trains a machine learning model using the provided dataset and parameters.

     :param df: Input DataFrame containing the dataset.
-    :type df: pd.DataFrame
+    :type df: pandas.DataFrame
     :param value: Name of the target variable.
+Default is 'value'.
-    :type value: str
+    :type value: str, optional
     :param variables: List of feature variables.
+Default is None.
     :type variables: list of str

-    :param model_config: Configuration dictionary for model training parameters, optional.
+    :keyword model_config: Configuration dictionary for model training parameters.
     :type model_config: dict, optional
-    :param seed: Random seed for reproducibility, optional.
+    :keyword seed: Random seed for reproducibility.
 Default is 7654321.
     :type seed: int, optional
+    :keyword verbose: If True, print progress messages.
+Default is True.
+    :type verbose: bool, optional

     :returns: Trained ML model object.
     :rtype: object
     :raises ValueError: If `variables` contains duplicates or if any `variables` are not present in the DataFrame.

-    **Details:**

-    - Duplicate Check: Raises a ValueError if `variables` contain duplicate elements.
-    - DataFrame Validation: Raises a ValueError if any `variables` are not present in the DataFrame columns.
-    - Data Selection: If a 'set' column exists in the DataFrame, selects data labeled as 'training' for model training.
-    - Default Model Configuration: Includes a default configuration for model training, specifying parameters such as time budget, metric, estimator list, task type, and verbosity.
-    - Custom Model Configuration: Allows overriding default configuration using the `model_config` parameter.
-    - AutoML Training: Initializes and trains an AutoML model using the selected configuration and provided seed.
-    - Output: Prints the timestamp when training starts, the best model selected, and its corresponding parameters.

-    **Example Usage:**
+    **Example:**

     .. code-block:: python

+        >>> import pandas as pd
+        >>> from some_module import train_model
+        >>> data = {
+        ...     'feature1': [1, 2, 3, 4, 5],
+        ...     'feature2': [5, 4, 3, 2, 1],
+        ...     'target': [10, 20, 30, 40, 50],
+        ...     'set': ['training', 'training', 'training', 'validation', 'validation'] ... }
-        df = pd.read_csv('data.csv')
+        >>> df = pd.DataFrame(data)
-        model = train_model(df, 'target', ['feature1', 'feature2'])
+        >>> model = train_model(df, value='target', variables=['feature1', 'feature2'])

-        # Using custom model configuration
-        custom_config = {
-            'time_budget': 120,
-            'metric': 'rmse',
-            'estimator_list': ['lgbm', 'rf'],
-            'task': 'regression',
-            'verbose': True
-        }
-        model_custom = train_model(df, 'target', ['feature1', 'feature2'], model_config=custom_config)

     **Notes:**

-    - This function assumes the use of an AutoML framework for model training.
+    - If the 'set' column is present in the DataFrame, only rows where `set` is 'training' are used for training.
+    - The `default_model_config` includes:
+        - 'time_budget': 60 (Total running time in seconds)
+        - 'metric': 'rmse' (Primary metric for regression)
+        - 'estimator_list': ["lgbm", "rf", "xgboost", "extra_tree", "xgb_limitdepth"] (List of ML learners)
+        - 'task': 'regression' (Task type)
+        - 'verbose': False (Print progress messages)
-    - Adjustments to the default model configuration can be made by passing a dictionary through `model_config`.
+    - This configuration can be updated with user-provided `model_config`.

-.. function:: prepare_train_model(df, value, feature_names, split_method, fraction, model_config, seed)
+.. function:: prepare_train_model(df, value, feature_names, split_method, fraction, model_config, seed, verbose=True)

     Prepares the data and trains a machine learning model using the specified configuration.

-    This function combines data preparation and model training steps.
-It prepares the input DataFrame for training by selecting relevant columns and splitting the data, then trains a machine learning model using the provided configuration.

     :param df: The input DataFrame containing the data to be used for training.
     :type df: pandas.DataFrame
-    :param value: The name of the target variable (column) to be predicted.
+    :param value: The name of the target variable to be predicted.
     :type value: str
     :param feature_names: A list of feature column names to be used in the training.
     :type feature_names: list of str